mweidner037/articulated/README.md

 - Todo lists with collaborative editing
 - Any list where elements' positions change but need stable identifiers
 - Conflict-free replicated data type (CRDT) implementations

+**Note**: IdList is not itself a CRDT.
+Concurrent insertAfter operations with the same `before` ID will _not_ commute with each other.
+However, you can implement a list/text CRDT on top of IdList, by processing collaborative insertAfter and delete operations in an [eventually consistent total order](https://mattweidner.com/2025/05/21/text-without-crdts.html#decentralized-variants).

 ## Internals